peteroupc/html3dutil/doc/H3DU.Math.md

 * `vector` (Type: Array.&lt;Number>)<br>
     A 3-element vector giving the X, Y, and Z coordinates of the 3D point to transform.
 * `matrix` (Type: Array.&lt;Number>)<br>
-    A 4x4 matrix to use to transform the vector according to the <a href="H3DU.Math.md#H3DU.Math.mat4projectVec3">H3DU.Math.mat4projectVec3</a> method.
-This will generally be a projection-view matrix, that is, the projection matrix multiplied by the view matrix, in that order, if the vector to transform is in <i>world space</i>, or a model-view-projection matrix, that is, a projection-view matrix multiplied by the model (world) matrix, in that order, if the vector is in <i>model (object) space</i>.
-The rest of the method will convert the transformed X and Y coordinates to window coordinates.
-If the matrix includes a projection transform returned by <a href="H3DU.Math.md#H3DU.Math.mat4ortho">H3DU.Math.mat4ortho</a>, <a href="H3DU.Math.md#H3DU.Math.mat4perspective">H3DU.Math.mat4perspective</a>, or similar <a href="H3DU.Math.md">H3DU.Math</a> methods, the coordinates transformed this way will be as described in <a href="H3DU.Math.md#H3DU.Math.mat4projectVec3">H3DU.Math.mat4projectVec3</a> under the "matrix" parameter, before they are converted to window coordinates.
+    A 4x4 matrix to use to transform the vector according to the <a href="H3DU.Math.md#H3DU.Math.mat4projectVec3">H3DU.Math.mat4projectVec3</a> method, before its transformed X and Y coordinates are converted to window coordinates.
+See that method for more information.
 * `viewport` (Type: Array.&lt;Number>)<br>
     A 4-element array specifying the starting position and size of the viewport in window units (such as pixels).
 In order, the four elements are the starting position's X coordinate, its Y coordinate, the viewport's width, and the viewport's height.
 Throws an error if the width or height is less than 0.
 * `yUp` (Type: Boolean) (optional)<br>